Six people hiking on a dirt trail through a green, hilly landscape with scattered bushes and trees, some of them wearing backpacks and hiking gear.

 Prepare the child for the path, not the path for the child

-Youth leaders approve rank requirements up to First Class (with oversight from adult leaders).
+Youth leaders approve rank requirements up to First Class.
 As Scouts work with one another, learning takes place on both sides.
+Adult leaders provide oversight to ensure the process is fair and honest.

-Adult leaders approve rank requirements for Star, Life, and Eagle, as these ranks place emphasis on leadership, citizenship, and personal responsibility.
+Adult leaders approve rank requirements for Star, Life, and Eagle.
+These ranks place emphasis on leadership, citizenship, and personal responsibility.

 Parents and guardians are involved at home encouraging, mentoring, and supporting.
 They also conduct Boards of Review.
 They do not sign off rank requirements.